From Hollywood to Washington: Celebs who've held political office

 Stacey Dash (U.S. House of Representatives, California)

-"Clueless" actress and conservative commentator Stacey Dash is currently campaigning for a seat in California's very blue 44th congressional district, which includes Compton and other areas of southern Los Angeles County.

-Her campaign website details a plan to combat the opioid crisis, a pledge to improve school safety and a bipartisan approach to housing and community revitalization.
+"Clueless" actress and conservative commentator Stacey Dash briefly campaigned for a seat in California's very blue 44th congressional district, which includes Compton and other areas of southern Los Angeles County, in early 2018.
+Her campaign website detailed a plan to combat the opioid crisis, a pledge to improve school safety and a bipartisan approach to housing and community revitalization.

-Should she win, her Congressional seat might not be the end of her political career.
+She suspended her campaign in March.
 In a 2016 interview with People magazine, she said she had ambitions to one day run for president.

 Cynthia Nixon (Governor, New York)

-Former "Sex and the City" star Cynthia Nixon announced her candidacy for New York governor in March 2018.
+Former "Sex and the City" star Cynthia Nixon campaigned for New York governor in 2018.
 A New York native, Nixon pledged in her first campaign video to combat income inequality across the state of nearly 20 million residents.

-Nixon, running as a Democrat, also pledged to fight for health care, criminal justice and mass transit reform.
+Nixon, who ran as a Democrat, also promised to fight for health care, criminal justice and mass transit reform.

-I love New York, and today I'm announcing my candidacy for governor.
-Join us: https://t.co/9DwsxWW8xX pic.twitter.com/kYTvx6GZiD— Cynthia Nixon (@CynthiaNixon) March 19, 2018
+Incumbent Gov. Andrew Cuomo defeated Nixon in the September 2018 primary election.